sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 The server is built on Express.js with TypeScript, implementing a RESTful API architecture.
 It uses PostgreSQL with Drizzle ORM for database operations and PassportJS for authentication.
 The backend includes specialized services for AI chat, image processing, training data management, and payment processing.

 ## Agent System Architecture
-A unique multi-agent system coordinates AI assistants through a unified communication layer.
-Each agent has specialized capabilities (e.g., Maya for photography, Victoria for websites) and communicates via consolidated endpoints at `/api/consulting-agents/`.
+A unique multi-agent system coordinates 14 specialized AI assistants through a unified communication layer.
+Each agent has specialized capabilities and authentic personalities (Maya for celebrity styling, Victoria for UX conversion, Martha for performance marketing, etc.) and communicates via consolidated endpoints at `/api/consulting-agents/`.
 The system uses singleton Claude service instances for performance and maintains consistent data storage in `claudeConversations`/`claudeMessages` tables.
-Agents have full enterprise tool access, including file operations and code generation.
+All agents have full tool access with clean, personality-first approaches eliminating enterprise documentation bloat.

 ## Data Storage Solutions
 PostgreSQL serves as the primary database with schemas for users, conversations, training data, and agent interactions.
 AWS S3 is used for storing training images and generated content.
 Local file storage is used for flatlay collections and brand assets, with efficient caching.